How to thread a singer simple sewing machine is important to know if you have one of these sewing machines or planning to buy one.

 - Now if you pull the upper thread with your left hand you will find a little loop of bobbin thread just pulled by the upper thread.

-- Grab the bobbin thread loop and put it all the way and slide these both thread tails under the sewing foot.
+- Grab the bobbin thread loop and put it all the way and slide both thread tails under the sewing foot.

 And finally, we are done and now you know how to thread a Singer simple sewing machine.

 If you are a beginner you may find these steps a little complex for the first time.
-But if you follow these steps patiently for the first time, the second time you will be able to do this by yourself without any help.
+But if you follow these steps patiently for the first time, and the second time you will be able to do this by yourself without any help.
 Good luck.